Bound States at Semiconductor -- Mott Insulator Interfaces: Hubbard Model and Hierarchy of Correlations

 Here, \(c_{\mu s}^\dagger\) and \(c_{\nu s}\) are the fermionic creation and annihilation operators, respectively, at sites \(\mu\) and \(\nu\).
 The corresponding number operators are denoted by \(\hat{n}_{\mu s}\), where the spin index \(s\) takes the values $\uparrow$ and $\downarrow$.
 The adjacency matrix \(T_{\mu \nu}\) encodes both the lattice structure and hopping strength, in this work taking the form \(T\) for nearest neighbors and zero otherwise.
 The coordination number \(Z\) counts the nearest neighbors.

-The parameters \(U_\mu\) and \(V_\mu\) serve to differentiate between strongly correlated systems (\(U \neq 0\), \(V = 0\)) and weakly correlated systems (\(U = 0\), \(V \neq 0\)), as the on-site repulsion \(U_\mu\) and on-site potential \(V_\mu\) play crucial roles in characterizing the nature of electronic correlations and the relative band alignments within the system.
-Note that a possibly small $U$ in a weakly correlated semiconductor could be treated by a mean-field approximation and hence simply be absorbed in the magnitude of an effective $V_\mu$.
+\red{The parameter $U_\mu$ describes the on-site Coulomb interaction in the Fermi-Hubbard model, and it is non-zero only in the Mott insulator.
+In the following it sets the energy scale.} Note that a possibly small $U$ in a weakly correlated semiconductor could be treated by a mean-field approximation and hence simply be absorbed in the magnitude of an effective $V_\mu$.
 This is similar to Fermi liquid theory \cite{landau1957theory,solovyev2017renormalized}.

+\red{In principle, both the Mott insulator and the weakly correlated layer have an on-site potential $V_\mu$, as the Hubbard bands do not necessarily need to be centered around $U/2$.
+But, as only the relative band alignment is crucial, we can set $V_{\mu \, \in \,\mathrm{Mott}} \equiv 0$ and describe the band alignment simply by the offset $V_{\mu \, \in \,\mathrm{semi}}-V_{\mu \, \in \,\mathrm{Mott}}\equiv V$.
+This incorporates both the material specific parameters of the band alignment and external electric fields into a single value for the band offset.
+For example, in the $\mathrm{LaTiO}_3/\mathrm{SrTiO_3}$ interface the specific band alignment depends on the number of grown layers.
+This would also be dealt with by the offset $V$.}

+\red{Therefore,} the parameters \(U_\mu\) and \(V_\mu\) serve to differentiate between strongly correlated systems (\(U \neq 0\), \(V = 0\)) and weakly correlated systems (\(U = 0\), \(V \neq 0\)), as the on-site repulsion \(U_\mu\) and on-site potential \(V_\mu\) play crucial roles in characterizing the nature of electronic correlations and the relative band alignments within the system.